 What Does Jackknife Mean?

-By: Atlanta Truck Accident Lawyer William Head, Atlanta Georgia
+By: Atlanta Truck Accident Attorney William Head, Atlanta Georgia, Handling Truck Accident Cases Since 1976

 Once jackknifing starts, the operator of that jackknifed 18-wheeler has little or no control over the loaded trailer's movement.
-If the jackknife accident has a car, pickup truck or an SUV next to it, great bodily harm is likely.
+Loss of traction due to slippery roads increases the risk of a jackknife crash.
+If the jackknife accident has a car, pickup truck or an SUV next to it, great bodily harm is likely when the truck locks brakes, loses control, and trailer swing begins to happen.

 Cases involving jackknife accidents frequently end with a fatal accident that becomes a Georgia news report.
 A jackknifed semi is often involved in a wrongful death lawsuit.
 The relatives of those killed by the trailer or the truck cab want answers for what happened.
 Plus, it is not unusual for the truck driver to have the same type of life-threatening injuries.
 He or she may possibly die from his or her injuries.

-What's a Jacknife In Terms of a Motor Vehicle Accident?
+What's a Jackknife in Terms of a Motor Vehicle Accident?

 Trying to define "jackknife" with language is a tough assignment.
 By talking about HOW a jackknife truck collision begins may be of some help.